 The care for a collection of artefacts is an important part of a museum’s mission.
 It is the responsibility of the museum to look after the objects in perpetuity – basically forever.

 The community of Mount Sheer – fondly known as the Townsite – was nestled in the valley above Britannia Beach.
-This settlement was sometimes called “the other” town because there were two towns at Britannia and it was only..
+This settlement was sometimes called “the other town" because there were two towns at Britannia.

 A hundred years ago Britannia Beach was a very remote little village on the BC coast.
-There were no roads or rails and certainly no power lines leading to it.
-If a mine was to open it was going to need power so there was no choice but to produce ..
+If a mine was to open it was going to need power so there was no choice but to produce electricity here.

 Mining has often been thought of as a dangerous profession and historically it was.
 Safety issues ranged from handling explosives and powerful equipment to risks such as gas build-up, cave-ins, and dust.